 Each Fellow will receive various types of individual and group supervision for the range of activities and services they provide, which will be logged to document hours as required by state licensing boards.
 This supervision includes one hour of weekly, face-to-face, individual supervision by Maryland licensed psychologists to cover the Fellow's individual clients, initial assessments, crisis duty, and general professional development.
 In addition to this supervision, Fellows who co-facilitate group therapy will receive one hour of weekly, face-to-face, individual supervision about group work from the senior staff co-facilitator.
 For after-hours rotations, Fellows will be supervised by an Associate Director who provides consultation and backup for crisis management.
 Fellows receive apprenticeship supervision from the senior staff member with whom they are apprenticing to review the functional area and discuss the Fellow's observations and experience.
 The frequency of these meetings varies according to mutual needs of staff and Fellow.
 Fellows also receive administrative supervision at the beginning, middle, and end of the year from the Fellowship Training Coordinator to create and review training and professional goals, as well as provide feedback about the Program.
 Clinical Team Meetings and staff Case Conferences also serve as two hours of weekly group supervision for Fellows as clinical treatment, case management and conceptualization are discussed in these meetings.
 All supervision will be designed to support and enhance the Fellow’s professional progress throughout that year.

-Postdoctoral Fellows will participate in four year-long seminars facilitated by senior staff members.
+Postdoctoral Fellows will participate in three year-long seminars facilitated by senior staff members.

-Advanced Clinical Seminar is a one-hour seminar that meets every other week for an in-depth exploration of complex clinical cases and diagnoses.
+Advanced Clinical Seminar is a one-hour seminar that meets regularly for an in-depth exploration of complex clinical cases and diagnoses.
 It provides Fellows with broader exposure to clinical work than we may see working in a brief psychotherapy setting.

-Public Health Seminar is a year-long seminar meeting every other week to learn what goes into developing a successful public health campaign for a university campus community.
+Public Health Seminar is a year-long seminar that meets regularly to learn what goes into developing a successful public health campaign for a university campus community.
 Fellows will get experience with what community assessments, collaboration, and center-wide planning is involved in these projects.

 Clinical Team Meetings